MVogwell/ps_Module_CommonScriptFunctions/Readme.md

 * Import-ConfigFile
     * This function will import a Json formatted config file and return the data as a PSCustomObject.
 If the config file fails to load or parse an alert can be returned that can be used by Send-AlertEmails and an error message can be created in a log file. <br><br>
 * Send-AlertEmails
     * This function will attempt to send email alerts based on a provided config containing the mail send information as well as an array object containing PSCustomObjects.
 The alerts will be sent in HTML format CSS formatting on the table.
-If the alert email fails to send an error message can be saved to a log file. <br><br><br>
+If the alert email fails to send an error message can be saved to a log file. <br><br>
+* Test-QuickTcpConnection
+	* This function is like the built-in cmdlet Test-NetConnection but quicker!<br><br><br>

 # Installing the module

-1) Create a new folder called "ps_Module_CommonScriptFunctions" in either:
-   * C:\Program Files\WindowsPowerShell\Modules\            <--- This will make the module accessible by all users
-   * %HOMEPATH%\Documents\WindowsPowerShell\Modules\        <--- This will make the module only accessible by the logged on user <br><br>
+The published module is available at https://www.powershellgallery.com/packages/ps_Module_CommonScriptFunctions.
+To install the module run (in PowerShell):

+`Install-Module -Name ps_Module_CommonScriptFunctions`

+If you don't have administrative privileges to your machine you can run:

+`Install-Module -Name ps_Module_CommonScriptFunctions -Scope CurrentUser`

+If you don't have access to PowerShell gallery you can:
-2) Copy the files from the repository to this folder
+* Download the script from the git repo https://github.com/MVogwell/ps_Module_CommonScriptFunctions
+* Place the extracted files into %USERPROFILE\Documents\PowerShell\Modules\ps_Module_CommonScriptFunctions

 <br><br>

-# How to use the module
+# How to use the module functions
 Included in the module folder is an example script file "ps_Template_GeneralScript-Example.ps1" which contains an example of using the script file.
 Additionally, each function has a in-file help which can be accessed using:

 `Import-Module ps_Module_CommonScriptFunctions`

 `help <command name>`

+Within the module is an example script template "ps_Template_GeneralScript-Example.ps1" and an example config file "ps_Template_GeneralScript-Example.conf" which show how the functions can be used and can be used to speed up development.

 <br><br>